Meredith (MDP) Scheduled to Post Quarterly Earnings on Thursday

-Meredith (NYSE:MDP) is set to announce its earnings results before the market opens on Thursday, November 5th.
+Meredith (NYSE:MDP) will release its earnings data before the market opens on Thursday, November 5th.
 Persons that are interested in participating in the company’s earnings conference call can do so using this link.

 Meredith (NYSE:MDP) last announced its quarterly earnings data on Thursday, August 13th.
 The company reported ($0.14) earnings per share for the quarter, missing the consensus estimate of $0.19 by ($0.33).
 Meredith had a negative net margin of 8.23% and a positive return on equity of 27.06%.
 The company had revenue of $611.20 million for the quarter.